 New members who have not yet received their amateur license from the FCC can be assisted by the club to go through the licensing process.
 The FCC licensing process is relatively painless.
 All levels of licensing require the completion of a multiple choice test, graded at the time of completion.
 The entry-level exam can be easily passed with a modicum of study, and the question pool can be found on the American Radio Relay League (ARRL) Website or the National Conference of Volunteer Examiner Coordinators (NCVEC) Website.
 Although we don't administer exams, there are several relatively-close organizations that do.

 National Institutes of Health (NIH).
-The Club is responsible for supporting and maintaining communications within NIH and with other federal facilities in the event of an emergency.
+The Club is responsible for helping support and maintain communications within NIH and with other federal entities in case of emergency.

 News and Announcements

 Posted Mar 11, 2014, 12:33 PM by Victor Cid

 Posted Dec 11, 2013, 10:19 PM by Victor Cid

 Posted Apr 2, 2013, 10:24 AM by Victor Cid

 Posted Sep 14, 2012, 12:13 PM by Victor Cid